coomar2841/image-chooser-library/README.md

 3. Supports adding pictures from your synced Picasa folders on your phone
 4. Supports 3 types of image output sizes (Original, Thumbnail and Thumbnail smaller)

+### Pre-Requisites:
+1. Your app should have internet permission.
+2. WRITE_EXTERNAL_STORAGE and READ_EXTERNAL_STORAGE permissions are required

+### Future releases
+1. Manage cache files from within your app.
+2. Use your own directory for the cache files.

 ### Usage:

 __For choosing an image from gallery__